 · do whatever the other guy just did to you (for good or ill); and

 · when in doubt, revert to good.
 Despite the risks involved, the more often you obey this third precept, the likelier you will hook up with fellow tit-for-tat-plussers.
-In so doing, you will outlive gene-moralists who tend to burn out, both themselves and their neighbors, much faster.
+In so doing, you will outlive gene-moralists who tend to burn out much faster, both themselves and their neighbors.

-A perpetrator’s assessment of the evil he has committed is much milder than his victim’s assessment of the same evil endured.
+A perpetrator’s assessment of the evil committed is much milder than his victim’s of the same evil endured.
 This lopsided perception induces escalating spirals of retaliation.

 Let’s say that I inflict (what I perceive to be) one unit of pain on you; you perceive it as two.
 You inflict three units on me, to get me to stop.
-I feel six units and inflict a payback of seven on you … Thus murderous clan feuds ignite over mere trifles, last for generations, and spiral out of control until some outside power crushes them.
-Many the tyrannies grew up this way: fanning up, juggling and selectively suppressing the feuds of their subordinates.
+I feel six units and inflict a payback of seven on you … Thus murderous clan feuds can ignite over mere trifles, last for generations, and spiral out of control until some outside power puts a stop to them.
+Many tyrannies grew up this way: fanning up, juggling and selectively suppressing the feuds of their subordinates.

-In addition, if we have been subject to multiple abuses for long stretches of time (or imagine we have), we feel entitled to cause harm in return, even to innocent victims, and resent any attempt to prevent us.
-Laboratory rats become lethargic and fatalistic when administered too many random punishments; many humans replace this fatalism with rage and a tendency for serial aggression.
+In addition, if we have been subject to multiple abuses over long stretches of time (or imagine we have been), we feel entitled to induce harm in return, even on innocent victims, and resent any attempt to prevent us.
+Laboratory rats become lethargic and fatalistic when given too many random punishments; many humans replace this fatalism with rage and a tendency for serial aggression.

 This is the reason our legal system removes vengeance from the hands of crime victims and their surviving family members, and entrusts it to rich, well-insulated judges instead.
-The victims' appeal for punishment usually exceeds what an impartial third party would consider fair, assuming such a fair level of retaliation exists at all.
+The victims' appeal for punishment usually exceeds what an impartial third party would consider fair, assuming such a fair level of retaliation exists.
 By ‘fair,” read: “reciprocally interruptible without further escalations of violence.”

-It is not surprising that humans adhere to military behaviors like well-trained dogs.
-Throughout history, those who defied weapon mentality have suffered greater and greater refinements of ostracism, confinement, torture and murder.
+It is not surprising that humans adhere to military behavior like well-trained dogs.
+Throughout history, those who defied weapon mentality suffered greater and greater refinements of ostracism, confinement, torture and murder.

-One social group was picked for elite aggression and brutality; another, larger, for proletarian submission and empty heads.
-One way or another, the smart, stubborn moderates in-between were systematically neutralized: silenced always and killed off whenever necessary.
+One social group was picked for elite aggression and brutality; another, larger, for proletarian submission and empty minds.
+One way or another, the smart, stubborn moderates in-between were systematically neutralized: silenced all the time and killed off whenever necessary.